fstaffa/filipstaffa-net/content/post/2018/02/ecs-deployment-strategy.md

 There are two main IAM roles for ECS deployment.

 [ECS container instance role](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/instance_IAM_role.html) is applied to EC2 machines serving as container hosts.
-It contains permissions necessary to authorize with the ECS cluster, register itself as container instance and download images from ECR (Elastic Container Registry, works as a Docker registry).
+It contains permissions necessary to authorize with the ECS cluster, register itself as container instance and download images from ECR (Elastic Container Registry, is an Amazon hosted Docker registry).

 This role is also inherited by all tasks run on the instance.
 If you need additional permissions for your tasks (e.g. S3 access) you can create [IAM roles for tasks](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-iam-roles.html) and assign them to tasks based on what they need.
 The alternative (easier, but less save) is to add additional permissions to the ECS container instance role.